1948 Tinker Air Force Base tornadoes: Legacy

 The tornado prediction proved to be successful, even if its precision was mostly due to chance.
 Before this point, the Weather Bureau had a policy against issuing tornado warnings, mainly due to fear of panic by the public, and subsequent complacency if forecasts turned out to be false alarms.

-Due to lives and costs saved, Fawbush and Miller continued their tornado forecasts, which verified at quite a high rate over the next three years.
+Due to lives and costs saved, Fawbush and Miller continued their tornado forecasts, which were verified at quite a high rate over the next three years.
 At first, they kept their forecasts secret.
 In the spring and summer of 1949, they issued eighteen forecasts for tornadoes within a 100 sqmi area, and all eighteen proved successful.
 In the subsequent years, while not explicitly using the word "tornado", the Weather Bureau used the pair's forecasts to predict "severe local storms".

 The synoptic pattern which occurred on March 25 later became known as the "Miller type-B" pattern and is recognized as one of the most potent severe weather setups.